kaiosilveira/nodejs-circuit-breaker/README.md

 [![Continuous Integration](https://github.com/kaiosilveira/nodejs-circuit-breaker/actions/workflows/ci.yml/badge.svg)](https://github.com/kaiosilveira/nodejs-circuit-breaker/actions/workflows/ci.yml)

-🚧 **This repository is a work in progress.
-It's being constantly updated, so stay tuned if you're interested!** 🚧

 This repository is an example implementation of a Circuit Breaker, as described in the "Release it" book, by Michael T. Nygard.

-## Roadmap

-Remaining things to implement:

-- fallback to last cached result in case the transaction-history-service is down
-- document fake services
-- document load tests
-- document `ApplicationState`

 ## Hypothetical domain